awslabs/mlspace/frontend/docs/admin-guide/getting-started.md

 #### Application Configuration Table

-The app config table contains dynamic configuration settings for {{ $params.APPLICATION_NAME }}.
-The table is populated with default values the first time it is deployed, and then admins can modify the dynamic configurations for {{ $params.APPLICATION_NAME }} by navigating to the `configuration` page accessible only to admins.
+The app configuration table contains dynamic configuration settings for {{ $params.APPLICATION_NAME }}.
+The table is populated with default values the first time it is deployed, and then admins can modify the dynamic configurations for {{ $params.APPLICATION_NAME }} by navigating to the `Configuration` page accessible only to admins.

 |Attribute|Type|Description|
 |--|--|--|